Bridgwater Bay: Geography

 Bridgwater Bay forms a portion of the coastline of Somerset on the southern side of the Bristol Channel stretching from the Quantock Hills at the south western end to Brean Down at the northern end.
 Around the coastline is a wave-cut platform of Jurassic Blue Lias.
 Several rivers flow into the bay, the main ones being the Parrett, Brue and Washford, along with the man-made River Huntspill.
 Major features and settlements along the coastline, running from north east to south west, include: Brean, Berrow, Burnham on Sea, the mouth of the River Parrett, the Steart Peninsula, Lilstock, East Quantoxhead and Watchet.
 Sand dunes at Berrow and a shingle ridge at Steart have been created by winds blowing from the west.
-On the beach near Stogursey are the remains of a submerged forest dated to 2500 B.C. - 6500 BC.
+On the beach near Stogursey are the remains of a submerged forest dated to 2500 BC. - 6500 BC.

 Brean Down is a promontory marking the eastern end of the bay.
 Made of carboniferous limestone, it is a continuation of the Mendip Hills, and two further continuations are the small islands of Steep Holm and Flat Holm.
 It is owned by the National Trust, and is rich in wildlife, history and archaeology, as well as being a Site of Special Scientific Interest in its own right.
 It is bounded by steep cliffs and, at its seaward point, Brean Down Fort built in 1865 and then re-armed in the Second World War.
 There is evidence of an Iron Age hill fort, prehistoric barrows, field systems and a pagan shrine.
 The shrine dating from pre-Roman times was re-established as a Romano-Celtic style temple in the mid-4th century and probably succeeded by a small late-4th century Christian oratory.
 In 1897, following wireless transmissions from Lavernock Point in Wales to Flat Holm, Guglielmo Marconi moved his equipment to Brean Down and set a new distance record for wireless transmission.

 At low tide large parts of the bay become mud flats 4 km wide, due to the tidal range of 15 m, second only to the Bay of Fundy in Eastern Canada.
 The intertidal mud flats are, as a result, potentially dangerous and it is not uncommon for the emergency services to mount rescue operations on them.
 Following the death of Lelaina Hall off Berrow in 2002, a local fund raising campaign succeeded in purchasing a Swedish-built BBV6 rescue hovercraft.
 The hovercraft is operated by Burnham Area Rescue Boat (BARB) in Burnham-on-Sea.
 Much of the coastline within the western part of the reserve is accessible via a waymarked public footpath, and the South West Coast Path begins at Minehead at the western end of the bay.
 The tidal range holds potential for energy generation and plans for a tidal barrage in the bay have been considered.